& Qualitative Studies.

 Introduction and Design of your paper due this week.

 For this week you will re-write and expand your week 5 & 7 assignments to finish the introduction of your paper.
 Begin on the paper assignment web page to see what you need to cover.
 Be prepared to present your research ideas for feedback during discussion group; we will be pairing off again to review each other's proposal.
-Bring your worksheet from last week!
-For a model of how the paper is structured see the Guide to Journal Articles.Your assignment is to write one or two typed pages, but we strongly encourage you to submit a longer version as a first draft of your paper.
-The more work you do on this now, the more feedback you can get in discussion group, and the better your paper will be!!
+Bring your assignment from last week and your worksheet from week 5.Your assignment is to write one or two typed pages, but we strongly encourage you to submit a longer version as a first draft of your paper.
+Write this as a decent draft of the introduction & methods of your paper, not just as a homework assignment.
+The more work you do on this now the more feedback you can get in discussion group.

 - Your specific hypothesis; Write a concrete prediction that flows from and tests the theory.
 This requires that you cast the terms of your theory as specific variables.
 Do not be vague or general here: I hypothesize that if I induce impulsivity in people they will be less able to resist a high risk social situation than will participants who I have not made temporarily impulsive…